Sereni/fsr-pad-guide/README.md

 ![](fsr-circuit.jpg)

 If you wish to connect more than one FSR per panel, connect them in parallel to the same resistor and pin.
-Pressing either FSR will trigger the panel.
-You may also connect them to separate pins, which will give you multiple readings per panel, but will also require writing code to interpret separate readings.
+Pressing any of the FSRs will trigger the panel.
+You may also connect them to separate pins, and bind the pins to one button.

 ### Firmware and software